 - Publications & Insights

-Alex Mathini is a partner in our Nairobi office in the Corporate department and heads the Tax practice in our Nairobi office, Coulson Harney LLP.
+Alex Mathini is a partner in our Nairobi office in the Corporate department and heads the Tax practice.

 Alex’s practice mainly focuses on mergers and acquisitions, tax law, corporate and commercial law, private equity transactions and the setting up of funds.